pollfish/docs/ionic.md

 ### 7.4 Get notified when a Pollfish survey is not available

-You can be notified when a Pollfish survey is not available
+You can get notified when a Pollfish survey is not available

 ```js
 pollfish.setEventCallback(pollfish.EventListener.OnPollfishSurveyNotAvailable, (_) => {